-I strongly recomend that you read Dealing With Anxiety Panic Attacks before reading this article.
+I strongly recommend that you read Dealing With Anxiety Panic Attacks before reading this article.

 The key to overcoming panic attacks is to relax.
 That’s easy to say but difficult to do.
 A good way is controlling your breathing, making sure it is slow and steady.
 An initial sign of a pending anxiety or panic attack is difficulty breathing.
 Concentrate on making those breaths deep and even, your heart rate will slow, automatically and the panic attack will subside.
 Using the one move technique as taught with The Panic Away Program.